Viability of Sub-TeV Higgsino Dark Matter with Nearly Mass-Degenerate Sleptons: Numerical Study

 Figure~\ref{Figure1} illustrates the predicted relic density as a function of the dark matter mass across four successive stages of constraints, as summarized in the caption.
 The Baseline constraints are constraints which are illustrated in $\mathcal{L}$ constraints earlier,i.e Higgs sector constraints,Flavor Physics Constraints as well as Higgsino constraints.

 The progression of the panels clearly demonstrates the evolution of the lower bound on the dark matter mass.
 In the absence of direct detection limits (Top-Left), the relic density requirement alone (indicated by the horizontal blue band) permits dark matter masses as low as $m_{\chi} \gtrsim 400~\mathrm{GeV}$.
-This deviation from the canonical $\sim 1.1~\mathrm{TeV}$ thermal higgsino limit is made possible by efficient co-annihilations with light sleptons.
+This deviation from the canonical $\sim 1.1~\mathrm{TeV}$ thermal higgsino limit is made possible by the presence of light, mass-degenerate sleptons, whose co-annihilations are less efficient than those of higgsinos.

 Imposing the LZ 2022 SI constraint (Top-Right) excludes a portion of the low-mass parameter space, raising the effective lower bound to slightly above $m_{\chi} \sim 450~\mathrm{GeV}$.
 Crucially, the more stringent LZ 2024 SI limit(Bottom-Left) further reduces the viable parameter space, shifting the lower mass bound to approximately 500 GeV.
 Note that in Figure~\ref{Figure1}, we focus solely on SI limits when discussing the DM mass floor, as SD constraints are substantially weaker in the higgsino-dominated regime and do not qualitatively alter the lower bound.